Jccode6/NBA-Dataframe-/README.md

 # NBA-Dataframe-
-Demonstration of basic pandas functions with a dataset of NBA stats found here: https://www.nbastuffer.com/2018-2019-nba-player-stats/
+Demonstration of basic pandas functions with various datasets of NBA stats found here: https://www.nbastuffer.com/2018-2019-nba-player-stats/ Tableau workbook has been uploaded to demonstrate analysis done on dataframes.
-Project includes the csv used for this demo.
 Jupyter Notebook includes demonstration of importing a dataset and selecting rows and columns of dataframe.